• Skip to primary navigation

 • In a pan, add ghee or oil.
 Once hot, add mustard seeds.
 Once it splutters, add red chilli and the nuts.
 Saute till golden brown.
 Switch off.

-• Add 4 tbsp of the curry leaves powder and cooked rice.
+• Add 4 tablespoon of the curry leaves powder and cooked rice.
 Mix gently and ensure the rice is coated well with the powder.
 Check for salt and adjust if needed.
-Top the curry leaves rice with a tsp of ghee and serve.
+Top the curry leaves rice with a teaspoon of ghee and serve.

 Notes